karaokeresearch/singalong/README.md

 ##Core technologies
 Node, socket.io, HTML5, jQuery, gyro.js, hammer.js, howler.js, the Fluid (R3) SoundFont, socket-ntp-krcmod, teoria.js

-It's written entirely in javascript and HTML5.
-Socket.io broadcasts lyrics and chord change data between a central server and one to many clients.
+Written entirely in javascript and HTML5.
+Socket.io broadcasts lyrics and chord change data between a central server and one to many display and/or virtual instrument clients.
 A band member or conductor can trigger chord changes using a familiar "chord chart" interface via an inexpensive USB or MIDI foot pedal (or any other kind of input device) to control the progress of a given song.

 There's two main parts:
 ##singalong.js
 An karaoke-like presentation for your browser.
 Two modes: a "classic" karaoke mode with lyric highlighting and a "fake book" mode to feed chord changes to any musician playing along.
 A typical use for singalong.js uses a scheduler to transmit lyric and/or chord changes, perfectly synchronized to several devices at once over a wireless LAN.

 ##playalong.js
 New in release 0.6, playalong.js is a musical instrument designed to run in a distributed fashion across several mobile devices, such as smart phones and tablets.
 It consists of three instruments: fingerStrummer, angleRider, and waveRider.
 Tones emitted from these client devices change on the fly to stay in sync with chord sheet information currently being displayed by singalong.js's scheduler.
-It's cool!
-Included virtual instruments include:
+Virtual instruments include:

 * Accordian
 * Banjo